 Personnel and Students

-Purpose: This guideline is intended to inform students and employees of resources and protections available for pregnant and parenting individuals.
+Purpose: This policy is intended to inform students and employees of resources and protections available for pregnant and parenting individuals.

-History: This guideline is new and was approved by the University President on March 6, 2019.
-The guidelines were updated on July 19, 2019.
+History: This policy was initially approved as a guideline by the University President on March 6, 2019.
+The guidelines were updated and modified into a policy approved by the Board of Trustees on December 10, 2021.

 Applicability: This policy pertains to all students and employees of Eastern Washington University.